shoesareme/shoesareme.github.io/projects/lectures/computerteam/index.md

 # TJ Computer Team

+Here are some lectures I've written for the TJ computer team, a club dedicated to competitive programming.
+In the 2025-2026 school year, I have the role of secretary.

 ## Binary Search (9/12/2025)

 I created slides for a Binary Search lecture in conjunction with Abhiraj Mallangi.
 I was responsible for creating the slides while my partner worked on different aspects of the lecture.

 [Slides](https://shoesareme.github.io/projects/lectures/computerteam/binsearch.pdf)

-## SQRT Decomposition (5/2/2025)
+## SQRT Decomposition Guest Lecture (5/2/2025)

-I created slides for a lecture about Square Root techinques in conjunction with Abhiraj Mallangi and Raagav Bala.
+I created slides for a guest lecture about Square Root techinques in conjunction with Abhiraj Mallangi and Raagav Bala.
 I was responsible for creating the slides while my partners worked on different aspects of the lecture.

 [Slides](https://shoesareme.github.io/projects/lectures/computerteam/sqrtdecguest.pdf)